-- Phase I: Determination as to presence or absence of cultural deposits within a given area by literature search and fieldwork. - Phase II: Evaluation of site significance and eligibility for listing on the National Register of Historic Places. - Phase III: If site is significant and cannot be avoided, impacts are minimized and mitigated by recovering data.
+- Phase I: Determination as to the presence or absence of cultural deposits within a given area by literature search and fieldwork. - Phase II: Evaluation of site significance and eligibility for listing on the National Register of Historic Places. - Phase III: If the site is significant and cannot be avoided, impacts are minimized and mitigated by recovering data.

 Historic structures consist of buildings, structures, and districts.
 Some examples include historic bridges, rural and urban historic districts, and architecturally significant buildings.
-The property may be of value to the nation as a whole, the Commonwealth of Pennsylvania, or the community in which it is located.
+The property may be of value to the nation, the Commonwealth of Pennsylvania, or the community in which it is located.
 A historic resource may be considered significant (eligible for the National Register of Historic Places) if it is associated with an important historic context and retains its integrity (has not been extensively altered).
 Historic Preservation seeks to document, conserve, and protect significant historic resources.

 Pennsylvania has a rich and diverse prehistoric and historic cultural heritage.
 Development and maintenance of our transportation system is necessary for growth and progress and such activities may impact the cultural resources in that area.
 PennDOT is bound by federal and state laws and regulations to consider the effects of its actions on all aspects of the environment for transportation-related projects.

 PennDOT is the single largest source of public sector archaeological and historic resources investigations in Pennsylvania.
 The goal of the District is not only to comply with these historic preservation laws, but also to manage cultural resources so that transportation projects may proceed efficiently and on time.
-The District is committed to the identification, evaluation, and protection of our cultural resources to ensure these resources are available for future generations.